-Assange is part and parcel of its campaign against the news media as a whole.
-Indeed, Assange's criminal indictment under the US Espionage Act is arguably its most important action yet against the press, with potentially the most far reaching consequences.

-Is Assange a journalist?
+Assange is part and parcel of its cam- are generally employees, or at least researchers have variously referred women's suffrage, labor unions, pacwhole.
+Indeed, Assange's criminal the institutions they are blowing the journalism", a "news agency" in an indictment under the US Espionage whistle on; that role was not played Act is arguably its most important by Assange, who did not work for the action yet against the press, with potentially the most far reaching data dumper; he actively engaged in consequences.
+Is Assange a iournalist?